Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Introduction

 Benefiting from the powerful 2D CNNs and explicit 3D Gaussian splatting, our method can faithfully reconstruct human details under training poses.
 On the other hand, given novel poses, the generalization of animatable avatars has not been extensively explored.
 Due to the data-driven nature of learning-based avatar modeling, direct extrapolation to poses out of distribution will certainly yield unsatisfactory results.
 Therefore, we propose to employ Principal Component Analysis (PCA) to project the driving pose signal, represented by the position maps, into the PCA space, facilitating reasonable interpolation within the distribution of training poses.
 Such a pose projection strategy realizes reasonable and high-quality synthesis for novel poses.

+A preliminary version of this work has been published in CVPR 2024 \cite{li2024animatablegaussians}, in which we propose a novel avatar representation for modeling realistic animatable human avatars from multi-view videos.
+However, the preliminary work \cite{li2024animatablegaussians} can only animate the avatar under illumination from the capture environment.
+In the current version, we further introduce physically-based rendering (PBR) \cite{jin2023tensoir,gao2023relightable} into our avatar representation for creating both animatable and relightable human avatars.
+Specifically, besides the original attributes of 3D Gaussians, our model also predicts albedo, roughness, and light visibility to decompose the avatar materials and illumination of the capture environment.
+As a result, our model can produce realistic animation under novel illumination.

+We extend the preliminary version \cite{li2024animatablegaussians} in the following ways.
+First, we introduce PBR into our avatar representation (Animatable Gaussians) for creating relightable human avatars.
+Second, we compare our method with concurrent works on 3D Gaussian splatting-based avatars, and our method outperforms them on the avatar quality.
+Third, we compare our method with other works on human performance relighting, and our method can produce more realistic human relighting.

-In summary, our technical contributions are: \begin{itemize} \item Animatable Gaussians, a new avatar representation that introduces explicit 3D Gaussian splatting into avatar modeling to employ powerful 2D CNNs for creating lifelike avatars with high-fidelity pose-dependent dynamics. \item Template-guided parameterization that learns a character-specific template for general clothes like dresses, and parameterizes 3D Gaussians onto front \& back Gaussian maps for compatibility with 2D networks. \item A simple yet effective pose projection strategy that employs PCA on the driving signal, promoting better generalization to novel poses. \end{itemize} Overall, benefiting from these contributions, our method can create lifelike animatable avatars with \textit{highly dynamic}, \textit{realistic} and \textit{generalized} appearances as shown in Fig.~\ref{fig: teaser}.
+In summary, our technical contributions are: \begin{itemize} \item Animatable Gaussians, a new avatar representation that introduces explicit 3D Gaussian splatting into avatar modeling to employ powerful 2D CNNs for creating lifelike avatars with high-fidelity pose-dependent dynamics. \item Template-guided parameterization that learns a character-specific template for general clothes like dresses, and parameterizes 3D Gaussians onto front \& back Gaussian maps for compatibility with 2D networks. \item A simple yet effective pose projection strategy that employs PCA on the driving signal, promoting better generalization to novel poses. \item We introduce physically-based rendering into Animatable Gaussians for photorealistic relighting under novel illumination. \end{itemize}

+Overall, benefiting from these contributions, our method can create lifelike animatable and relightable avatars with \textit{highly dynamic}, \textit{realistic} and \textit{generalized} appearances as shown in Fig.~\ref{fig: teaser}.
+The code is available at \url{https://github.com/lizhe00/AnimatableGaussians}, and earns more than 700 stars.